Predicting sub-population specific viral evolution: Experiments

 \subsection{Main Results}

-As shown in Fig.~\ref{fig:main_res}, our model achieves the best frontier in the NLL and reverse NLL space for both \flu{} and \cov{}, when predicting protein distributions on both continent and country levels.
+As shown in Fig.~\ref{fig:main_res}, our model achieves the best frontier in the \pink{average} NLL and reverse NLL space for both \flu{} and \cov{}, when predicting protein distributions on both continent and country levels.
 Compared with the global model, models incorporating location information improve the specificity with lower reverse NLLs, such as Add Embed, Finetune, and Prepend models.
 However, compared with these baselines which inherently model the evolution in different locations independently, our transmission model achieves even better results in most cases by explicitly considering the transmission between locations.
 The NLL and reverse NLL for each continent and country can be found in Appendix~\ref{appendix:supp_res}.
+As shown in Appendix Fig.~\ref{fig:main_res_worse}, our method also achieves the best performance on the worst sub-populations.
+The exact values of NLL and reverse NLL for Fig.~\ref{fig:main_res} are provided in Appendix Tab.~\ref{tab:main_res_flu_continent}-\ref{tab:main_res_cov_country}.

-In addition, our model generates more prevalent sequences in the future for \cov{}.
-As shown in Tab.~\ref{tab:res_coverage}, sequences generated by our model exhibit the highest coverage in 3 out of 4 cases, albeit with slightly lower performance when generating the top 50 sequences at the continent level.
-Notably, the top-500 sequences generated by our model can cover 89.5\% of circulating viral proteins at the continent level and 92.8\% at the country level, three months in advance.
+In addition, our model generates more prevalent sequences in the future for \cov{}. \pink{As shown in Tab.~\ref{tab:res_coverage}, sequences generated by our model (``{Top-3 eig}'' for continent level and ``{Hierarchy, G2L}'' for country level) exhibit the highest coverage.
+The vanilla ``Transmission'' model also outperforms other baselines, albeit with slightly lower performance when generating the top 500 sequences.
+Although ``{Hierarchy G2G}'' performs slightly worse than ``{Hierarchy G2L}'', it still surpasses other baselines, demonstrating the robustness of our hierarchical approach.
+The improvement in our country-level model is more pronounced than in the continent-level model, showing that considering the transmission is more critical for fine-grained and interdependent sub-populations.} Notably, the top-500 sequences generated by our model can cover 90.9\% of circulating viral proteins at the continent level and 93.4\% at the country level, three months in advance.